The cohomology of biquotients via a product on the two-sided bar construction

 The cohomology rings of a Lie group $G$ over $\Q$ and those finite fields $\F_p$ for which $\H(G;\Z)$ lacks $p$-torsion have been known to be exterior algebras since the fundamental 1941 work of Hopf~\cite{hopf1941hopf}, and that of a homogeneous space $G/H$ with connected stablilizer $H$ has been known over $\R$ since work of Henri Cartan from 1950~\cite{cartan1950transgression}:

 \nd In his 1952 dissertation~\cite[\SS30]{borelthesis}, Borel used the \SSS of the Borel fibration $G \to G/H \to BH$ to show the same ring isomorphism also holds when $H$ is of maximal rank, with $\F_p$ coefficients if $\H(G;\Z)$ and $\H(H;\Z)$ lack $p$-torsion and with $\Z$ coefficients if they are torsion-free.
-Starting with Baum's 1962 dissertation~\cite{baum1968homogeneous}, a program began to obtain a more general result using the then-new \EMSS of the fibration $G/H \to BH \to BG$.
+Beyond this, however, ring isomorphisms proved hard to find.
+Starting with Baum's 1962 dissertation, a program began to obtain a more general result, additively at least, using the then-new \EMSS of the fibration $G/H \to BH \to BG$.
 Cartan's result implies this spectral sequence's collapse over $\R$, and Baum proved collapse under hypotheses covering the best-studied homogeneous spaces.
-Subsequent work of authors including Baum, Larry Smith, Gugenheim, May, Munkholm, and Joel Wolf in the 1960s--70s proved collapse under substantially more general hypotheses.
-However, almost all of these proofs provided only the additive structure of $\H(G/H)$, and those which in special cases gave the ring structure could be factored through Borel's theory.
+Subsequent work of authors including Baum, Larry Smith, Gugenheim, May, Munkholm, and Joel Wolf in the 1960s--70s proved collapse under substantially more general hypotheses ~\cite{baum1968homogeneous,smith1967emss,gugenheimmay,munkholm1974emss,wolf1977homogeneous} and with accordingly more involved proof techniques.
+Again, however, almost all of these proofs provided only the additive structure of $\H(G/H)$, and those which in special cases gave the ring structure could be factored through Borel's theory.
 A collapse result guaranteeing a multiplicative isomorphism was provided by Franz only in 2019~\cite{franz2019homogeneous}.

 Arguably the most general of the Eilenberg--Moore collapse results actually applies to a more general case than homogeneous spaces: Munkholm proves the collapse of the spectral sequence corresponding to the total space of a pullback bundle